 Offer only your dog’s most favored treats when rewarding exceptionally good behavior, or when he accomplishes particularly difficult feats.
 Since these treats will be handed out sparingly, it should not matter too much if they are usually off limit items.

 A well-trained pet is more relaxing and fun with which to spend time.
 It may seem like your dog is destined to always misbehave, but by remaining dedicated, it is possible to achieve real results.
-If you use these tips, your puppy training will be a success.
+If you use these training tips, your puppy training will be a success.